sarah-tw/ui-boilerplate/README.md

 npm install
 httpserver
 ````

+If there is no httpserver command, use 'npm install -g httpserver' to install it.

-When you see your app is started, go to http://0.0.0.0:8080 you can see a 'Hello world'
+When you see your app is started, go to http://0.0.0.0:8080 you can see a 'Hello world', and then you can start development.

 ###Development
 open a new tab on terminal, go into ui-boilerplate folder